 However, Shawn and Malia yearned for wide open spaces and room to run.
 Spending time with extended family became even more important and so the decision was made to move back to their hometown.

-Ever so slowly, the population of Stone Meadow Farm has grown to include more furbabies, pigs, chickens, ducks, and turkeys with a master plan of eventually adding cows and perhaps an alpaca or two.
+Ever so slowly, the population of Stone Meadow Farm has grown to include more fur babies, two fuzzy Highland cows named Claire and Hamish, a couple of pigs, chickens, and an intimidating looking (all gobble, but no bite) turkey with a master plan of eventually adding more highland cows and perhaps an alpaca or two.
 And oh yes, we mustn't forget the native wildlife that also claim the Farm as home: Mule Deer, Turkeys, Coyotes, Ringneck Pheasants and a majestic Owl.
 Sandhill Cranes and Canadian Geese are frequent visitors as well as an occasional Bald Eagle sighting.
 A massive herd of Elk lives across the river and can be heard bugling in the wee morning hours in late summer and fall.

 We are living our best life here at Stone Meadow Farm!